akashrao96/React.js-Projects/Todo's App/README.md

 # React Todos App
+Todo's app is a simple todo list that makes it easy to keep your entire day's work organized.
+Just type in simple tasks on the day that needs done, and that's it.
 This project template was built with [Create React App](https://github.com/facebookincubator/create-react-app), which provides a simple way to start React projects with no build configuration needed.

 Projects built with Create-React-App include support for ES6 syntax, as well as several unofficial / not-yet-final forms of Javascript syntax such as Class Properties and JSX.
 See the list of [language features and polyfills supported by Create-React-App](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md#supported-language-features-and-polyfills) for more information.